ColeDPatton/Card-Game/README.md

 # Card-Game
 "Card" Game coded in Java.
-Run Game.Java to play.
 Inspired by games like Yugioh and Hearthstone.
 RULES:
 The game is played by using cards to attack your opponent until their score reaches zero.
 Players take damage each time their monster dies and whenever they get attacked directly.